COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 2. *Two-way:* Stable portals that are used inside a level.
 Utilizing these in a clever way will greatly help the Protagonist avoid projectiles!
 Note however that these have a short cooldown between uses as the portals have to recharge.
 It also prevents the Protagonist from teleport back and forth indefinitely.

 #figure(
-  image("Images/AIPortal.png", width: 90%),
+  image("Images/AIPortal.png", width: 70%),
-  caption: [Image showing the portal parent and the points of the portal (green portals).]
+  caption: [Image showing the two-way portal (in dark green) and one way portal (in light green, above the bottom portal).]
 )

 ==== Moving platforms